JTanProjects/STATS220/README.md

 ## a little gif of dave dancing and spinning like a NPC
 thanks for scrolling this far down!! :)))

-this video is from when I flew over to Sydney, Australia and saw them in 2022!
+this video is from when I flew over to Sydney, Australia and saw Glass Animals in 2022!

 \*\*\*! flash warning !\*\*\*